-GR8NET provides feature of streaming PCM data into its mixer basing on the contents of the PCM buffer.
-This buffer is 32 Kbytes long, and is being written into the mixer using controlled interrupt generator event.
+GR8NET provides feature of streaming PCM data into its mixer basing on the contents of the PCM buffer, which is being written into the mixer using controlled interrupt generator event.
 At interrupt counter equal to 99 (44 053 Hz) full buffer 16-bit contents will be sent to mixer and DAC within 0.3719 seconds, if counter is 1122 (8 kHz) full buffer 8-bit contents flush will take 4.096 seconds.
 After the hardware reset PCM function is in reset state.